 Ever book two weddings in one day?

 Never.
-I do offer a City Hall package which is less expensive than my full day package.
-I put a great deal of energy into photographing a wedding, and while I might be fortunate enough to book two on a weekend, I will never double-book shooting your wedding, or hand off a job to another photographer.
+I put a great deal of energy into photographing a wedding, and I will never double-book shooting your wedding, or hand off a job to another photographer.

 What is required to get married at San Francisco City Hall?